 UMD: A Globally Connected University

-UMD Exchange: Institut d'etudes politiques de Paris - Sciences Po (France)
+UMD Exchange: Sciences Po - Instituts d'etudes politiques (France)

-Sciences Po’s main campus is located in Paris, but it is also possible to study at one of the 6 other campuses located in major French cities.
+Sciences Po’s main campus is located in Paris, but it is also possible to study at one of the six other campuses located in major French cities.

 The Paris campus is located in the famous district of Saint Germain des Prés, which has been the artistic center of Paris since the 17th century.
-Sciences Po Paris is an urban campus, housed across several buildings in close vicinity to each other and conveniently located near cafés, cultural landmarks, shopping, and nightlife. the city of Paris is also centrally located in Europe to make traveling across the continent much easier for exchange students.
-London is just two hours by train and Barcelona or Rome are only a hour and a half away by plane.
+Sciences Po Paris is an urban campus, housed across several buildings in close vicinity to each other and conveniently located near cafés, cultural landmarks, shopping, and nightlife.
+The city of Paris is also centrally located in Europe to make traveling across the continent much easier for exchange students.
+London is just two hours by train and Barcelona or Rome is only an hour and a half away by plane.